JimmyThompson/jimmythompson.co.uk/_posts/2015-11-03-sns-and-lambda.md

 ---
 layout: post
 title: Linking together Lambda and SNS across AWS accounts
+description: |
+               A guide on how to link together Lambda functions and SNS topics that belong in different AWS accounts.
 ---

 Hooking together *Amazon Web Services* (AWS) *Lambda* functions and *Simple